shashank-signalling/shashank-signalling.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Decoding how signaling networks shape immune cell function in disease

 Hi and Wecome.
 I am a postdoctoral scientist based in Mainz, working in the field of immunology with a focus on intracellular signaling pathways that regulate immune cell function.